Nonviolent Communication helps its readers solve conflicts by focusing on people’s needs and avoiding judgments.

 - next you identify what need you have (clean house, safe environment?);

-- finally you ponder for a second what’s the best way to voice your request in a way that influence them without hurting them.
+- finally you ponder for a second what’s the best way to voice your request in a way that influences them without hurting them.

 Do you think you can pick up your toys and take them to your room when you are done playing?